PratibhaAwasthi/LinkedIn-To-Go/README.md

 (1) Sign-in Page Features:
 * The sign-in page follows the typical LinkedIn design, providing a familiar experience for users.
-* Users can sign in using their email and password, and have the option to show their password by clicking on the show button.
+* Users can sign in using their email and password, and have the option to see their password by clicking on the show button.
 * Alternatively, users can sign in using their Google or Apple ID credentials.
 * After signing in, the user is redirected to their home/profile page.